 Walking around your city or neighborhood may not sound like a workout, but you’d be surprised.
 If you sign up for a city walking tour or just go out and explore on your own, you’ll definitely burn some calories while you do it.

-Whether you choose to hike, bike, swim, cycle, rock climb, walk, or grab a tennis racket, get outdoors this summer season and enjoy some fresh air.
+Whether you choose to hike, bike, swim, ride a motorbike, rock climb, walk, or grab a tennis racket, get outdoors this summer season and enjoy some fresh air.